a8cteam51/internet-archive-wayback-machine-link-fixer/readme.txt

 == Frequently Asked Questions ==

 = How does the link checker work? =
 Your content is checked for any links.
-When it finds a link it will check if we have already handled this link before, if not it will find or create a snapshot of the webpage on the Internet Archive.
+When it finds a link it will check if we have already handled this link before, if not, it will find or create a snapshot of the webpage on the Internet Archive.
-Then if later that links target site goes offline, we can change the link to the archived version.
+Then if later that link's target site goes offline, we can change the link to the archived version.

 = How do we determine if a link is broken? =
 We use a similar policy as Wikipedia.
-We check links 1 time per week and if we get 3 consecutive errors, we treat the link as broken, unless the target website comes back
+We check links once per week and if we get 3 consecutive errors, we treat the link as broken, unless the target website comes back.

 = Can all links be handled? =
 Sadly not, some sites do not allow the Internet Archive to archive their content.